 JPI Europe projects MUFFIN, SURF and INXCES hold their joined end project event in Malmo, Sweden.
 Climatecafe Malmo contributed to capacity building and raising awareness.
+An impression:

 Climate change is making our living environment more vulnerable.
 We need to learn how to become sustainable and resilient.
 The Climatecafe is a interactive fieldwork based event with practical examples of climate adaptation.
 Climatecafe is an multidisciplinary approach, bridging the gap between research, applicability and societal effects.
 Climatecafe Malmo raised awareness telating to (all) UN SDGs Sustainable Development Goals, exchanging knowledge with: >25young professionals, >10 nationalities, >15 disciplines.

 Climatecafe Malmo was organised with 9 European Universities engaging with multiple disciplines:

 - mapping over 150 climateadaptation measures in Malmo

 - measured the efficiency of swales in Augustenburg (result: saturated infiltration capacity of 1cm/hour)